AndrewChacon/project-root-lock/study-log.md

 The recon stuff is cool, I've used it before but I want to understand how it works under the hood, however It feels a lot like review.
 It's was lacking the intensity I wanted but I hope that's what I get in the following weeks to come.

 ## Fri 30 May 2025
+Today I had a huge hold back on the Jerry machine, the guide I followed had a requirement of running python 3.7 and I just couldn't get it to work right.
+The same for trying to use the metasploit option It just wasn't working too well for me.
+I know this should work but its just not I think its something with the VPN again, I have Sunday to recover.

 ## Sat 31 May 2025
+Same issue today but with the Lame machine, its again another issue with the `msfvenom` payload, but also the manual route was giving me errors.
+After some work I realized I failed to use my `inet` IP from the secret tunnel from the VPN.
+Now thinking about it I think this is also the same issue with the Jerry machine.
+I feel so miserable and frustrated about this stupid issue, Sunday has become my holy grail I know what needs to be done now tomorrow will be a piece of cake.

 ## Sun 1 June 2025
+Wow its already June, actually fuck my life lol.
+I was totally right about the secret tunnel, my reverse shells started working again and I was able to gain remote command execution on both machines.
+I had a pretty good start on those reports so today was like clean up duty.
+I'll ask Justin tomorrow for any advice/resources on writing reports better, need to know what the industry standards for them look like.
+I don't even want to look at what week 2 is gonna be about.
+I don't think I have work tomorrow so lets get week 2 day 1 over with quick and work on tier 1 of starting point HTB machines.
+Week 1 was for sure was interesting, I found a lot of value going deeper into the fundamentals, I believe that's why I was able to debug all my errors.

+# Week 2

+## Mon 2 June 2025